alphagov/notifications-api/README.md

 Install pre-commit system-wide with, eg `brew install pre-commit`.
 Then, install the hooks in this repository with `pre-commit install --install-hooks`.

+### detect-secrets

+We use [detect-secrets](https://github.com/Yelp/detect-secrets) to help prevent committing secrets to the repository.
+This runs automatically through `pre-commit` and requires that to be configured with the hooks installed.

+The file '.secrets.baseline' contains a list of 'secret' values already in the repository when this was integrated.
+All of these are false positives.

+With pre-commit installed, if you try to commit a secret you will get an error flagging the location of the secret value.
+If it's a real secret, oops, delete it and carry on.
+If it's a false positive, you can deal with this in a few ways:

+1) Append `# pragma: allowlist secret` to the end of the line
+2) Insert `# pragma: allowlist nextline secret` on the preceding line.

+We should not need to generate a new `.secrets.baseline` file as it's intended to only track secrets that were in the repository at the time of integration.
+If we do need to update it for some reason, you'll need to install `detect-secrets` (either via brew or pip) and run `detect-secrets scan > .secrets.baseline`.

 ##  To run the application

 ```